 The cost of services can be covered entirely by the state or program participants’ may be responsible for a “share of cost,” if their incomes exceed the monthly limit.

 Additional information about the IHSS Program can be found here.
 This program is administered by each California county separately.
-Once the elderly individual has a Medi-Cal number, he/she can apply for the program by contacting their local IHSS office.
+Once the elderly individual has a Medi-Cal eligibility determination, he/she can apply for the program by contacting their local IHSS office.
 Contact information for each county can be found here.
 Applicants will have their needs assessed and that assessment will likely require the candidate to provide medical information.